Table of Contents

 - One mode: When there is a single peak in a histogram, it is known as a unimodal histogram.

-- Two modes: In case where there are more than one peak in a histogram, it is known as a bimodal histogram.
+- Two modes: In case where there is more than one peak in a histogram, it is known as a bimodal histogram.

 - More than two modes: There is a possibility that more than two peaks are there is a histogram; it is termed as a multimodal histogram.